 - Earlier in Russian history, Moscow was a quiet town belonging to the Vladimir-Suzdal principality.
 The Mongols came, the old fiefdoms deteriorated, and a Manipulative Bastard prince came to rule in Moscow.
 Then one of his successors kicks some Mongol butt.
 Suddenly Moscow is becoming more and more important until its last prince reunites the shattered fiefdoms and founds the Russian Czardom.

-- During the industrial revolution a lot of small and formerly unimportant towns became large cities such as Birmingham and Manchester in England, and Essen and most of the cities of the Ruhr valley in Germany.
+- During the industrial revolution a lot of small and formerly unimportant towns became large cities.
+Notable examples include Birmingham and Manchester in England, and Essen and most of the cities of the Ruhr valley in Germany.

 - In 1930 Aspen, Colorado, was an obscure former silver mining town deep in the mountains.
 Most of the silver had been extracted since its early boom years 40 years before, and people were leaving, so much that its population, once believed to have been over 10,000, was officially recorded as less than a thousand that year.
 Toward the end of that decade, some visionaries realized they could make money not from the shiny stuff in the mountains but the bright stuff on them, and began building a ski area.
 Since then it's not only rebounded but become a popular home away from home for many movie stars and corporate executives.
 Some individual properties are worth more than the entire town would have been in 1930.

 - Aachen, an unimportant place with hot springs, became the home to Charlemagne's favourite palace in the late 8th century and as a consequence an important city, where the kings of the Holy Roman Empire were crowned until the 16th century.
 Then Frankfurt became the coronation city.